Field research opportunities and research advising

 Global change and land use change research at Spicewood Ranch

-In 2019, Yeji Kang and Olivia Rome conducted their ENSP senior research on seedbank dynamics in response to prescribed fire at the site.
+My research questions are focused on the impacts of invasive species, ecological restoration, and climate change impacts on grassland plant communities and ecological function.
+I have worked with students on a range of projects within this general framework.
+For example, in 2019, Yeji Kang and Olivia Rome conducted their ENSP senior research on seedbank dynamics in response to prescribed fire at the site.
 In 2020, Logan Sigel and Natalie Turner researched carbon sequestration in native Ashe juniper-oak woodlands and compared that to invasive privet forests.
-This work is on-going.
-In 2021, we will be setting up a long-term drought experiment to determine how Texas grasslands respond to extreme prolonged drought and high temperatures, and whether restoration confers increased resiliency to climate change impacts.
+In 2021, Camille DeDeaux and Meriam Elawad measured soil carbon sequestration in invaded and restored prairie sites at the ranch.
+And finally, in 2022, we set up a long-term drought experiment to determine how Texas grasslands respond to extreme prolonged drought and high temperatures, and whether restoration confers increased resiliency to climate change impacts.
+Margaux Ordoveza measured responses of floral resources to drought in 2022, and we are continuing to measure this and additional responses of the plant community.

 Contact me at [email protected] if you are interested in working out at Spicewood Ranch as a research assistant and/or on your own independent research project.